FemianD/AirBNB_Analytics_Holidays_Weather/README.md

 - Step 1: Clone the repository onto your own device.
 The complete pipeline is automated using makefiles.
 - Step 2: To be able to run the complete pipeline, automated using makefiles, you need to have the HolidayAPI savekey, see package instructions 2.
 Also you need to have installed make (for an installation guide see: [the installation guide for make](https://tilburgsciencehub.com/building-blocks/configure-your-computer/automation-and-workflows/make/).
 - Step 3: You open the Command Prompt (Windows) or Terminal (Mac), move to the folder "AirBNB_Analytics_Holidays_Weather" and set this as the working directory and run "make".
+- Step 4: Rmarkdown will not be generated via make.
+To accomplish this, go to src/paper/linear_regression.Rmd and knit the file with knit directory as document directory

+after this, the plots can be found in gen/output the markdown file can be found in src/paper

 ## Package instructions :information_source:
 ### 1. Packages to download